 How Circles work

 Want to take a leadership role in this program?
-Every Circle has a leader who runs each virtual meeting.
-Becoming a Circle leader is a great opportunity to develop your leadership and organizing skills.
-We’ll provide training and everything you need to run successful meetings.
-If you’re interested, select the Circle Leader box when you sign up.
+Every Circle has a leader who organizes the group and guides discussions.
+We provide moderator training and give you everything you need to run a successful Circle, helping you hone your leadership and organizing skills in the process.
+If you’re interested, select the Circle Leader box in the sign-up form.

 About the Partnership

-Lean In Circles for Union Tradeswomen is a joint initiative from LeanIn.Org, North America's Building Trades Unions (NABTU), and Build Together, a workforce development program from Canada’s Building Trades Unions (CBTU).
+Lean In Circles for Union Tradeswomen is a joint initiative from LeanIn.Org, North America's Building Trades Unions (NABTU), AFL-CIO (The American Federation of Labor and Congress of Industrial Organizations), and Build Together, a workforce development program from Canada’s Building Trades Unions (CBTU).

 NABTU is a labor federation of 14 national and international union affiliates and is dedicated to the stability of employment and economic security of organized construction workers in North America.